 Any player will benefit from any PGC camp—regardless of their position—as long as they are eager to learn the game.

 How many players attend each session?

-The majority of our sessions have between 80-120 players.
+The majority of our overnight camps have 80-120 players with a 12:1 player-to-coach ratio, while our day camps have 50-80 players.
 Typically, basketball camps are two to three times the size of our sessions, but we don’t take any more players than our course director can know by name.

 Most of our programs fill up and we turn away lots of players each summer, but we limit enrollment so that we can provide the best experience possible for players.